theoffricial/blog/apps/unicop/blog/2022-08-06-typescript-type-checking-faster-part-1-incremental-builds.md

 To take `incremental` builds one step forward, read my article about `TypeScript` projects `composite`.
-It is more advanced, and requires some changes of how we work with `TypeScript`, but might worth it!
+It is more advanced, and requires some changes of how we work with `TypeScript`, but might be worth it!

 ## Sources 🔗